Riley Greene Player Props: Tigers vs. Guardians

-Riley Greene -- batting .244 with two triples, three walks and three RBI in his past 10 games -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Hunter Gaddis on the hill, on April 18 at 1:10 PM ET.
+Riley Greene -- 1-for-4 with a home run and an RBI in his most recent game -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Cal Quantrill on the hill, on April 19 at 1:10 PM ET.

 Riley Greene Game Info & Props vs. the Guardians